shavit2310/Driver-Utilities-Jetson-nano/README.md

          5. For CUDA :  ![Version CUDA10.1](#https://medium.com/@exesse/cuda-10-1-installation-on-ubuntu-18-04-lts-d04f89287130),
                         Make necessary adaptations if CUDA 10.2 is required.
          6. For TensorRT:Provided flexibility, such as installing multiple versions of TensorRT at the same time.
-                         Since in this project we needed to downgrade the version, from the version granted inrhe JetPeck4.5.1,
+                         Since in this project we needed to downgrade the version, from the granted in the JetPeck 4.5.1, \
 			 ![we install another TensorRT version:](#https://docs.donkeycar.com/guide/robot_sbc/tensorrt_jetson_nano/)

    ### Build the Project from Source